LakGroup/O-SNAP/README.md

 To perform pseudotimeline analysis, R (https://www.r-project.org/) and the dynverse package (https://github.com/dynverse/dyno) are required.
 The respective links contain installation instructions.

-An EXE installer is also provided to install O-SNAP (under StandaloneReleases) as an applet for Windows Systems with the respective version of MATLAB Runtime installed.
+An EXE applet is also provided to install O-SNAP (under StandaloneReleases) as an applet for Windows Systems with the respective version of MATLAB Runtime installed.
 ***Currently, the EXE only works with the following versions of MATLAB:***
    - MATLAB R2024b
    - MATLAB R2025b